 Small producers who rely on medicated feeds on a regular basis will no longer be able to purchase feeds containing medically important drugs.
 However, feed mills are already looking into formulating medicated feeds with antibiotics not classified as “medically important” and therefore not regulated by the VFD.

-While most large operations already have a working relationship with a veterinarian, many small producers prefer to treat animals on their own whenever possible.
+Most large operations already have a working relationship with a veterinarian.
+Small producers, on the othe rhand, prefer to treat animals on their own whenever possible.
 This will make obtaining oral antimicrobial medications far more difficult on a small scale.
-While some small farmers may decide to establish a relationship with a veterinarian, they should be aware that the cost of VFD-regulated medication and medicated feeds may rise in the near future as a result of the new regulations and their associated paperwork.
+Some small farmers may decide to establish a relationship with a veterinarian.
+However, they should be aware that the cost of VFD-regulated medication and medicated feeds may rise in the near future as a result of the new regulations and their associated paperwork.

-Note that sending photos or videos of a sick animal to a veterinarian to receive a prescription is not considered adequate under the new VFD.
-The veterinarian is required to establish a relationship with both the producer and the livestock in question.
+Note that sending photos or videos of a sick animal to a veterinarian to receive a prescription does not meet the new VFD rules.
+The veterinarian must establish a relationship with both the producer and the livestock in question.
 A hands-on examination or a farm call is a must.
 The veterinarians themselves are likely to insist on this, as the VFD makes them responsible for violations.
 Vets would be taking a risk by prescribing antibiotics to farmers that they do not have a relationship with.

 Once a producer obtains a VFD-regulated medication, he must keep the paperwork on file for at least two years, according to the new rules.
 These records will be necessary in case of inspection.